calculix/pygccx/readme.md

 in pygccx.

 Look in the examples folder for a quick start and to learn more about how to use pygccx.
+The best way to explore pygccx is by using an IDE like VS Code or PyCharm with auto completion, intellysense and static type checking switched on.
+So you can see all the members, parameters types and doc strings.

 ATM no postprocessing capabilities are implemented.
-This is one of next mile stones.<br>
+This is one of the next mile stones.<br>

 # Install Pygccx
 Up to now there is no pip package.
 To use pygccx do the following: